A Way Abroad Logo

 Grabbing lunch on the beer with fellow Peace Corps volunteers in Ecuador

-Not all of your co-workers will become your best friends but I guarantee a lot of them will, especially if you give them a chance outside of working hours.
+Not all of your co-workers will become your best friends but from my experience, usually one of them does, especially if you give them a chance outside of working hours.

 A group of people all with shots in their hands smiling for a selfie in a bar in South Korea